 Foreign entrepreneurs with businesses in Serbia

-are facing sometimes different commercial disagreements whether with Serbian partners or companies.
+can sometimes face different commercial disagreements whether with Serbian partners or companies.
 In this matter, there are two main methods through which the conflicts can end, one is the arbitration and the other one is litigation

 .
 Our Serbian litigation lawyers

 can conduct the situations of commercial disputes or business divergencies, therefore, it is suggested to ask for legal support and advice in front of the authorities.

 The types of courts in Serbia